vindenez/MAAD/README.md

-A multivariate version of AdapAD using an Attention-LSTM neural network architecture.
+An implementation of Adaptive Anomaly Detector (AdapAD) for multivaraite input using a Attention-LSTM based neural network architecture.

+The model aims to detect anomalous measurements from real-time multivariate time series data.

 ## References
 > Nguyen, N.T., Heldal, R. and Pelliccione, P., 2024.
 Concept-drift-adaptive anomaly detector for marine sensor data streams.
 Internet of Things, p.101414.